Renting a Car in Turkey in 2024 – Safety Tips & Best Companies

 Where to Rent a Car in Turkey

-And they are Discover Cars and LocalRent.
+They are Discover Cars and LocalRent.
 Both proved to be reliable, transparent and show genuine care for the client.
 They also have excellent perks and customer care support.
 However, they work for different needs.

 One of the cars we rented in Istanbul through LocalRent